Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 That wasn’t always the case.
 In the 1970s, Preservation Maryland oversaw the mansion, and guides gave ghost tours there.
 Later, the gift shop sold the book The Ghosts of Hampton, containing stories collected by local author Anne Van Ness Merriam.

-A worn copy of the book, stuffed in a manila folder and a dozen or so articles about paranormal activity in Maryland, is archived at the Baltimore County Office of Planning.
+The Baltimore County Office of Planning archives a worn copy of the book stuffed in a manila folder along with a dozen or so articles about paranormal activity in Maryland.

 The front of the book contains this message to readers: “The following tales were told to Mrs. Merriam by descendants of Captain Charles Ridgely.”